 Our Training Weekends are run by volunteers on an as-needed basis.
 The need is determined by Regional Commissioners who work with the Training Team to create and run BTC events across the country.
 We strive to host these events in multiple locations each year so that those who want to participate in our leader training can attend.
 It is required before starting a new group, that all prospective Group Scoutmasters attend a BTC.

-For more information or to sign up, contact email@example.com or your Regional Commissioner.
+For more information on upcoming trainings, contact firstname.lastname@example.org or your Regional Commissioner.
 Sign-up is required and there is a reasonable fee to cover your food and campsite for the weekend.